 Code language: JavaScript (javascript)

-With the JavaScript functionality complete we can add style the HTML so it looks like a playing card.
+That’s all for the JavaScript functionality, we can now add some CSS so the HTML outputted looks like an actual playing card.
 Create a file called style.css

-and add the following to create the basic playing card shape:
+and add the following to first create the basic playing card shape:

 .card {